Struktal/struktal-orm/README.md

 ## Inheriting from model and data access objects

-To prevent you from having to write the same code over and over again, there are classes called `GenericObject` (model object) and `GenericObjectDAO` (data access object interface) that every custom object should extend from within the namespace `\struktal\DatabaseObjects`.
+To prevent you from having to write the same code over and over again, there are classes called `GenericObject` (model object) and `GenericObjectDAO` (data access object interface) that every custom object should extend from within the namespace `\struktal\ORM`.
 The `GenericObject` class already implements the table columns

 - `id` (integer) - The unique identifier of the object
 - `created` (datetime) - The date and time when the object was created